About

 Credits

-The Newberry Digital Collections for the Classroom project is generously funded by the Grainger Foundation.
-Additional funding has been provided by the Mellon Foundation, National Society of Daughters of the American Revolution – Chicago Chapter, and Terra Foundation for American Art.
+Funding for the Digital Collections for the Classroom project has been generously provided by the Grainger Foundation; the Mellon Foundation; the Chicago Chapter, National Society of Daughters of the American Revolution; and the Terra Foundation for American Art.
 We receive invaluable advice and assistance from Newberry librarians, the staff and scholars associated with the Newberry’s research centers, university faculty who lead Teacher Programs seminars, and K-12 educators who contribute written material, advice and suggestions, and their participation in the Newberry Library’s educational programming.

-Special thanks to Sophia Croll, the team at Newberry’s Digital Initiatives & Services, Catherine Gass, Hilary Mac Austin, Kathleen Thompson, Charlotte Ross, Kara Johnson, and all of our DCC authors for their contributions to this project.
+Special thanks to Sophia Croll, the team at Newberry’s Digital Initiatives & Services, Catherine Gass, Hilary Mac Austin, Kathleen Thompson, Charlotte Ross, Kara Johnson, Katie Brizek, Alex Baines, Rachel Sarcevic-Tesanovic, and all of our DCC authors for their contributions to this project.